 Another Google patent that I wrote about a couple of years ago, Google’s Affiliated Page Link Patent, described how Google might limit the amount of PageRank that flowed from pages on one site to pages on another that appeared to be related in some manner, such as being under the same ownership or having some other close relationship.

-An aim of good SEO is to improve the quality, relevance, and usability of pages for visitors, so that the objectives of the owners of those pages are furthered, and people actually looking for what is offered on those pages are more likely to find those pages.
+An aim of good SEO is to improve the quality, relevance, and usability of pages for visitors so that the objectives of the owners of those pages are furthered, and people looking for what is offered on those pages are more likely to find those pages.
 Optimization, as a term, means to make something the best that you can, and in SEO usually aims at making a page the best that one can in terms of satisfying people using a query term that the page is about, to meet their informational or situational or transactional needs.

-Some people promoting web pages attempt to use tactics like over stuffing a page with a particular keyword or pointing as many links to it as possible that use that keyword in anchor text, without necessarily attempting to make that particular page one that will satisfy visitor’s needs.
-If you listen to the audio from the the Search Engine Land post that I linked to in the first paragraph of this post, those types of activities aimed at making a page appear more relevant than it really is for a specific term or phrase appears to be what Matt Cutts is discussing when he talks about an “over-optimization” penalty.
+Some people promoting web pages attempt to use tactics like overstuffing a page with a particular keyword or pointing as many links to it as possible that use that keyword in the anchor text, without necessarily attempting to make that particular page one that will satisfy visitor’s needs.
+If you listen to the audio from the Search Engine Land post that I linked to in the first paragraph of this post, those types of activities aimed at making a page appear more relevant than it is for a specific term or phrase appears to be what Matt Cutts is discussing when he talks about an “over-optimization” penalty.

 So a penalty like this might do things like ignore the value of anchor text in blog comments or forum signatures pointing to pages, lessen the value of links between sites that are related in some manner, lessen the value of keywords or related terms that appear on the same page at a very high rate, or apply some other similar approaches.

-That doesn’t mean that the value of thoughtfully created, high quality pages, following best SEO practices will be harmed.
+That doesn’t mean that the value of thoughtfully created, high-quality pages, following best SEO practices will be harmed.
 The goals of that type of SEO align with the goals of search engines in helping people find pages that help meet their needs.